michaelmouton/unbound-nsd/README.md

 wget -qO- https://raw.githubusercontent.com/michaelmouton/unbound-nsd/refs/heads/main/lxc-builder.sh | sh
 ```

-The ```lxc-builder.sh``` script fully configures your Alpine container with the full DNS stack.
+The ```lxc-builder.sh``` script configures your Alpine container with the full DNS stack.
 It also creates an OpenRC service which automatically starts once the script finised executing.

 Also remember, Alpine Linux is extremely portable, so the boot disk only has to be 256MB (0.25GB) in size.